jfromaniello/master-process/README.md

 Use this signal to tell the master process that you have updated the application and it should reload it.

+### Number of workers

+The number of workers can be controlled with the WORKERS environment variable.
+The default is `1`.

+`WORKERS=AUTO` sets the number of workers equals to the number of cores.

 ### Application Crashes

 The master-process does not handle application crashes and restarts.
 Once a worker crash the master process itself will crash, the service manager should take care of restarting the application.